The Dangers Of A Single Story Transcript

 Historical Narratives

 History is often written by the victors, resulting in biased accounts that can perpetuate single stories for generations.
-These narratives can marginalize the experiences of certain groups, glorify oppressive regimes, and whitewash historical events.
-For instance, the colonization of many countries is often framed as a civilizing mission, ignoring the brutal exploitation and cultural destruction that occurred.
+Here's the thing — these narratives can marginalize the experiences of certain groups, glorify oppressive regimes, and whitewash historical events.
+Take this case: the colonization of many countries is often framed as a civilizing mission, ignoring the brutal exploitation and cultural destruction that occurred.

 Personal Biases